Best Crypto Wallets

 How to Setup Trust Wallet

-This app used to be mobile only, but just recently they did add a desktop extension.
+This app used to be mobile only, but recently they have added a desktop extension.
 They are still working out some kinks, but you certainly can use that if you want a desktop model.
 Otherwise, plan to access from your mobile device, which is the common preference anyway.

 1. Download and Get Started